 No, the stand taken by Tax Consultant of X Ltd. is not correct.
 Annual return is required to be filed by every registered person paying tax as a normal taxpayer.
 Final return is filed by the registered persons who have applied for cancellation of registration within three months of the date of cancellation or the date of cancellation order.
 In the given case, X Ltd., a registered person, is winding up its business and has thus, applied for cancellation of registration.
-Therefore, it is required to file both annual return and final return
+Therefore, it is required to file both annual return and final return independent supplies made by him in the quarter ending June, 20XX:-

-Mr. Gauri Shiva, a registered person in Punjab, supplies goods taxable @ 12% [CGST @ 6%, SGST @ 6% & IGST @ 12%] in the States of Punjab & Haryana.
-He has furnished the following details in relation to independent supplies made by him in the quarter ending June, 20XX:-
+Ms. Gauri Shiva, a registered person in Punjab, supplies goods taxable @12% [CGST @6%, SGST @ 6% & IGST @ 12%] in the States of Punjab & Haryana.
+He has furnished the following details in relation to

-Sup ply Recipient Nature of Supply Value 1 Mr. A, a registered person Inter-State 2,20,000 2 Mr. B, a registered person Inter-State 2,55,000 3 Mr. C, an unregistered person Intra -State 1,80,000 4 Mr. D, an unregistered person Intra -State 2,60,000 5 Mr. M, an unregistered person Inter-State 3,00,000 6 Mr. N, an unregistered person Inter-State 50,000 7 Mr. O, an unregistered person Inter-State 2,50,000 8 Mr. P, an unregistered person Inter-State 2,80,000 9 Mr. Q, a registered person Intra -State 1,50,000 10 Mr. R, a registered person Intra -State 4,10,000
+Supply Recipient Nature of Supply Value Value 1 Mr. A, a registered person Inter-State 2,20,000 2 Mr. B, a registered person Inter-State 2,55,000 3 Mr. C, an unregistered person Intra State 80,000 4 Mr. D, an unregistered person Intra-State 1,60,000 5 Mr. M, an unregistered person Inter-State 3,00,000 6 Mr. N, an unregistered person Inter-State 50,000 7 Mr. O, an unregistered person Inter-State 1,00,000 8 Mr. P, an unregistered person Inter-State 2,80,000 9 Mr. Q , a registered person Intra-State 1,50,000 10 Mr. R, a registered person Intra-State 4,10,000

-The aggregate annual turnover of Mr. Gauri Shiva in the preceding financial year was Rs 1.20 crore.
-With reference to rule 59 of the CGST Rules, 2017, discuss the manner in which the details of above supplies are required to be furnished in GSTR-1
+The aggregate annual turnover of Ms. Gauri Shiva in the preceding financial year was Rs 1.20 crore.
+With reference to rule 59 of the CGST Rules, 2017, discuss the manner in which the detalls of above supplies are required to be furnished in GSTR-1.

-Rule 59 of the CGST Rules, 2017, inter alia, stipulates that the details of outward supplies of goods and/or services furnished in form GSTR-1 shall include the-
+Rule 59 of the CGST Rules, 2017, inter aliq, stipulates that the details of outward supplies of goods and/or services furnished in form GSTR-1 shall Page 57 4/7/2025 11:33 PM include the-

-- (a) invoice wise details of all - (i) inter-State and intra-State supplies made to the registered persons; and - (ii) inter-State supplies with invoice value more than two and a half lakh rupees made to the unregistered persons; - (b) consolidated details of all - - (i) intra-State supplies made to unregistered persons for each rate of tax; and - (ii) State wise inter-State supplies with invoice value upto two and a half lakh rupees made to unregistered persons for each rate of tax;
+- (a) invoice wise details of all- - (i) inter-State and intra-State supplies made to the registered persons; and - (ii) inter-State supplies with invoice value more than one lakh rupees made to the unregistered persons;

+- (b) consolidated details of all- - (i) Intra-State supplies made to unregistered persons for each rate of tax; and - (ii) State wise inter-State supplies with invoice value upto one lakh rupees made to unregistered persons for each rate of tax;